nrinaudo/nrinaudo.github.com/_optics/adts.md

 A `Classifier` is composed of two things: a name, used to identify it, *and* a class count, which you use to make sense of the probability distribution it yields.
 A `String` *and* an `Int`.

 That *and* keyword is extremely important: it's the defining feature of a *product type*.
-An aggregation of types, using *and* as the aggregating operator.
+An aggregation of values, using *and* as the aggregating operator.

 I'll be using the following diagram to represent product types: